Alloy Artifacts

 The overall length is 9.6 inches, and the finish is polished chrome.

 The ratchet mechanism uses a 30-tooth drive gear with a pivoting pawl, and the shift lever is loosely coupled to the pawl so that the shifter can remain stationary while the pawl oscillates.
-This design very similar to the J.H.
+This design is very similar to the J.H.
 Williams patent #1,957,462.

 Another similarity to the Williams design is the use of a threaded cover plate, as can be seen in the middle inset.